FredericHeem/starhackit/client/README.md

     $ npm install

-The `postinstall` npm script also installs the [Selenium](http://www.seleniumhq.org/) driver locally for end to end testing.

 ### Build & Serve

 [Webpack](https://webpack.github.io/) has become the defacto standard for building React frontend, it is configured through 3 files: